AM311/Cybersecurity_Report/home.md

  4. **Perform AS-Rep Roasting:**
  As said, we will now try to crack the password used for encoding the response obtained together with the TGT, performing a so-called **AS-Rep Roasting** attack.
-	For doing so, we will use **John the Ripper**, password dictionary called `rockyou`.
+	For doing so, we will use **John the Ripper** providing a password dictionary called `rockyou`.

     `john --wordlist=/usr/share/wordlists/rockyou.txt --format=krb5asrep ./Desktop/usernames.txt`

-	"Fortunately", the password is present in the dictionary, so *john* finds it immediately: it is **`Qwerty123`**.
+	"Fortunately", the password is in the dictionary, so *john* finds it immediately.

 	![Result of the offline guessing with John the Ripper](https://github.com/AM311/Cybersecurity_Report/blob/main/img/asRepRoasting.png?raw=true)

-	 Thanks to this, we now know the credentials of an Admin account authorized to connect to the DNS/File server; so, we now try to do so.
+	 We now know the credentials of an account authorized to connect to the DNS/File server; so, we try to do so.

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==